Alucad0/Battleships/README.md

 Battleships is was made with __Python 3.7+__.
 You can download the latest version of Python [here](https://www.python.org/downloads/).

 The two packages (pygame & socket.io) can be install your IDE (Intergrated Developer Enviroment).
 Note that each IDE has a different way to install packages.
-Otherwise you can use the your command prompt and changing the directory to where Python is installed and into the scripts folder, then type `pip install pygame` and `pip install socket.io`
+Otherwise you can use the your command prompt and change the directory to the scripts folder of the location of where Python is installed, then type `pip install pygame` and `pip install socket.io`.

 ### Code conventions